freddybushboy/bento/README.md

-# 🍱 Bento - _a deliciously structured theme_
+# 🍱 Bento - _for deliciously structured themes_

-Bento is a theme spec and set of utilities for `styled-components` inspired by [Theme UI](https://github.com/system-ui/theme-ui) and [Nebula](http://github.com/ovotech/nebula).

-Bento's primary use case is a **design system used by multiple brands and applications** - it allows for a structured, highly usable theme that can be extended at both the brand and application level.
+Bento provides a highly structured, customisable theme spec and utilities for `styled-components that can be extended at both the brand and application level.
+Inspired by [Theme UI](https://theme-ui.com/theme-spec) and [Nebula](https://nebula.kaluza.com/).

-As well as **outlining a suggested theme structure**, there are some concepts here that can be used independently:
+As well as **outlining a suggested theme structure**, there are concepts and utilities that can be used independently:

-- **ThemeComponents** a structured way of declaring components in the theme that can be overridden and extended using:
+- **Theme components** - a structured way of declaring components in the theme that can be overridden and extended using **variants**, **elevations**, and **additional styles**.
-  - **Additional styles** - optional CSSObject where generic overrides can be applied.
-  - **Variants** - optional set of named CSSObjects that can be applied using the `variant` prop on the component.
-  - **Elevations** - 🚧 WIP: same concept as variants, but specifically for the concept of "elevations".
-- **useMediaQueryUp** and **useMediaQueryDown** - utility functions to create media queries from the breakpoints defined in the theme.
-Additionally, the idea of `breakpointAliases`, which allows naming of the breakpoints.
-- **useResponsiveStyle** - a utility function that applies array values responsively across the breakpoints declared in the theme.
-Also handles single values and treats them as not responsive.
+- **Responsive utilities** - apply styles responsively using the breakpoints defined in the theme.
-- **createTheme** - a utility used by the design system to allow apps to easily extend the theme.
-Overriding tokens like `colors.primary` will also update everywhere that token is used in component.
-- **ColorPalette** - a way of grouping a set of related colors with predefined AA relationships.
-WIP.
+- **Color palettes** - a way of grouping sets of related colors with predefined AA contrast relationships.
+- **Practices** (🚧 WIP) - guidelines and best practices around building themes and components.

 ## Types

 ### Theme

 The theme defines a set of values and constraints to keep consistency with the brand.
 The values in the theme can be used directly throughout applications.

-"Components" add an extra layer, containing component-specific values ideally made up from the theme values above (see `/example`).
-Components also support "variants", "elevations", and "additional styles".

 | Key                   | Type                                       | Description                                                                                |
 | --------------------- | ------------------------------------------ | ------------------------------------------------------------------------------------------ |